-When thread time constraints are expressed with TUFs, the scheduling optimality criteria are based on maximizing accrued thread utility-e.g., maximizing the total thread accrued utility.
-Such criteria are called utility accrual (or UA) criteria, and sequencing (scheduling, dispatching) algorithms that optimize UA criteria are called UA sequencing algorithms (see [17] for example algorithms).
+When thread time constraints are expressed with TUFs, the scheduling optimality criteria are based on maximizing accrued thread utility-e.g., maximizing the sum of the threads' utilities.
+Such criteria are called utility accrual (or UA) criteria, and sequencing (scheduling, dispatching) algorithms that optimize UA criteria are called UA sequencing algorithms (see [10] for examples).

-UA algorithms that maximize total utility under downward step TUFs (e.g., [5], [12]) default to EDF during underloads, since EDF satisfies all deadlines during underloads.
+UA algorithms that maximize total utility under downward step TUFs (e.g., [11], [12]) default to EDF during underloads, since EDF satisfies all deadlines during underloads.
 Consequently, they obtain the optimum total utility during underloads.
 During overloads, they inherently favor more important threads over less important ones (since more utility can be attained from the former), irrespective of thread urgency, and thus exhibit adaptive behavior and graceful timeliness degradation.
-This behavior of UA algorithms is called "best-effort" [12] in the sense that the algorithms strive their best to feasibly complete as many high importance threads - as specified by the application through TUFs - as possible.1 Consequently, high importance threads that arrive at any time always have a very high likelihood for feasible completion (irrespective of their urgency).
-Note also that EDF's optimal timeliness behavior is a special-case of UA scheduling.
+This behavior of UA algorithms is called "best-effort" [11] in the sense that the algorithms strive their best to feasibly complete as many high importance threads - as specified by the application through TUFs - as possible.1 Consequently, high importance threads that arrive at any time always have a very high likelihood for feasible completion (irrespective of their urgency).
+Note that EDF's optimal timeliness behavior is a special-case of UA scheduling.